-Bowtie Storytellers is a two-part nature interpretation program for LA-area youth.
-We aim to develop a new generation of park advocates and stewards who will help shape the future of LA’s urban parks.
+Bowtie Storytellers is an annual nature interpretation program for LA-area youth.
+We aim to develop a new generation of advocates and stewards who will help shape the future of LA’s urban parks.

 Collin O’Mara-Green has a long history of conveying complex concepts in understandable ways for all ages in museums, parks, businesses, and schools.
 Currently his engaging “Stargazing with Discovery@Sea” program, developed for Princess Cruise Lines, teaches staff aboard 17 vessels how to identify night sky constellations for the benefit of cruise passengers.
 While leading the MRCA’s Bridge to Park Careers youth leadership program, Collin guided a group of young adults, who were novices to park occupations, to learn the necessary skills to become nature interpreters over 4 months of training.
 Some 3 years later, more than half of the program participants are fully employed with in local parks and governmental organizations around Los Angeles.